 Inside ooddle, daily reflection is one component in a five-pillar system: Metabolic, Movement, Mind, Recovery, Optimize.
 The reflection prompts are tied to what your body is doing.
 Slept poorly last night?
 The reflection asks about energy and fatigue.
 Stressed yesterday?
 The reflection examines what triggered it and what worked.

 The point is that reflection in isolation is a limited tool.
 Reflection connected to behavior and biology produces change.
+The journaling becomes useful in a different way, because it has somewhere to land.

 Key Differences